Cycle Coast & Castles Newcastle to Edinburgh

 Any Start Date February to November

 A ten centre self-guided bike tour from Newcastle in England to Edinburgh in Scotland.
-10 nights bed and breakfast en-suite (wherever possible) guesthouse accommodation, 9 days cycling with hire of a 21 speed all-terrain bike dilivered to the start and collected at the end of the tour.
+10 nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, and 9 days cycling with hire of a 21 speed all-terrain bike dilivered to the start and collected at the end of the tour.
 Also includes: luggage transfers, route guide book and maps.
 PLEASE NOTE: The only meal included in the tour price is breakfast.

-On this bike ride you will soon see why they call it the Coasts and Castles route.
-The Northumberland coast is the best way to bring out the history of the border wars between England and Scotland.
+On this bike ride you will soon see why they call it the Coast and Castles route.
+The Northumberland coast is the best way to discover the history of the border wars between England and Scotland.
 Starting in Newcastle half the route is along the beautiful Northumberland coastline of northern England.
-Set at a nice easy pace you will have plenty of time to view the many castles as you go.
+Set at a nice easy pace, you will have plenty of time to view the many castles as you go.
 After Berwick the route follows the River Tweed inland through the borders of Scotland, passing many abbeys and more castles.
 A short hilly section takes you over a particularly bonnie section of the route with fantastic views over the magnificent city of Edinburgh, the final destination of the tour.

 START: Newcastle is on the north-east coast of England.